markice25/population-rollup/README.md

                         number of lines buffered before the CSV parsing, just a minor performance optimization

-You an run `sh run.sh` to test the program
+You can run `sh run.sh` to test the program
 <pre>